Toyota Caldina: Third generation (T240; 2002)

-The GT-Four carried the Celica trim level and engine, and an AWD system for traction on all surfaces.
+The high-performance Caldina carried the Celica's legendary GT-Four trim level, engine, and an AWD system for traction on all surfaces.
 Like the older generations of Celica GT-Four, the only engine for the ST246 Caldina GT-Four is the 3S-GTE.
-Like the Celica, the car featured a hood scoop to fed air to the top mount air-to-air intercooler, which was smaller than in previous iterations of the 3S-GTE (oil cooler removed as well), but retained the same power output of 256 hp as the previous generation Caldina GT-T. The GT-Four had a curb weight of about 1480 kg.
+Like the Celica, the car featured a hood scoop to fed air to the top mount air-to-air intercooler, which was smaller than in previous iterations of the 3S-GTE (oil cooler removed as well).
+In the Caldina, it retained the same power output of 260 PS at 6,200 rpm and torque of 33.0 kgm at 4,400 rpm as in the previous generation Caldina GT-T. The GT-Four had a curb weight of about 1480 kg.

-As a tribute to Toyota's motorsports development guru and the creator of the first Celica GT-Four (as well as all Celica generations and other legends, like the LFA and 2000GT), Hiromu Naruse, a special edition Caldina GT-Four was produced, the Caldina GT-Four N Edition (N for Naruse).
+As a tribute to Hiromu Naruse, Toyota's motorsports development guru and the creator of the first Celica GT-Four (as well as all Celica generations and other legends, like the LFA and 2000GT), a special edition Caldina GT-Four was produced, the Caldina GT-Four N Edition (N for Naruse).
 This model was equipped with several performance enhancements specified by Naruse and tuned on the B-Roads around the Nürburgring, making it a B-Road weapon similar to the Celica, which also excelled on gravel: